Willie169/Android-Non-Root/README.md

 ### Install an OS
 - Open **Andronix** app.
 - Click the **Linux Distribution** card.
 - Click on the Linux distribution you want to install.
-It is recommended to get started with Debian if you are overwhelmed by the options.
+It is recommended to get started with Ubuntu or Debian if you are overwhelmed by the options.
 - Click on the user interface you want.
 Graphical User Interface or GUI is the visual interface that you interact with to do things in your Linux distribution.
 Command Line Interface or CLI is the text-based interface that you interact with to execute commands and perform tasks in your Linux distribution.
   - Desktop Environment: You can choose a Desktop Environment if you would like to use your mouse as well as your keyboard, or you've little or no experience with Linux.
   - Window Manager: You can choose a Window Manager if you only want to use your keyboard to manage Windows and other OS-level tasks.
 These are pretty light and fast, but do require some skill before getting productive.